harisehsan/IDNow-Automation/README.md

 https://api.test.idnow.de/api/v1/ihrebank

-Note: The framework should support making requests for GET, POST, PUT and DELETE calls.
+Note: The framework supports making requests for GET, POST, PUT and DELETE calls.

 2. Please take the attached ipa file and design a mobile automation framework to automate the following scenario.